cloudmesh-community/fa18-523-52/paper/paper.md

 :o::o: image captions wrong

+:o::o: it does not say anything about cost ... free usage and so on

 :o: are the figures copied, if so you need citations also

 :o: you need to look in the epub to see the captions